Soham Station was closed in 1968, and between then and December 2021, the people of this growing market town have not had a rail connection.

 - We are committed to providing practical links to public transport networks across the region, to help people travel in a sustainable and convenient way

-Reopening a station in Soham aims to:
+Reopening the station in Soham has had major impact:

-- link Soham to nearby communities
+- linking Soham to nearby communities

 Public urged to have a say on region’s transport future